dx199771/ECS657U-ECS7003P---MULTI-PLATFORM-GAME-DEVELOPMENT/README.md

 Assets Attribute:
 All audio clips used,
-hurt01-thm-adventure.mp3
+HeroHurt.mp3
 piano-background-4.wav
+keyboard-typing-looping-FreeSound.wav
+stomp224_lakefountain_Freesound.wav

-are attributed to the user on freesound.org who contribute voluntarily
+are attributed to the user on freesound.org who contribute voluntarily.

+BGM_home_ear0_ID：10356.wav

+are attributed to the user on ear0.com who contributed voluntarily.

+Ambience Nature_Adobe.wav
+Pond Ambience with Duck Honk_Adobe.wav
+HeroMove.wav
+Pay Bill_Adobe.wav

+are from Adobe Sound Effect Library which is totally free to use.

 script for implementing the background music are inspired by user11458208 on stackoverflow: https://stackoverflow.com/questions/59086739/unity-add-background-music-on-game

+script for implementing SoundManager System, Renderer Sorter and Saving System is inspired by tutorials of Code Monkey.